 Taking out a mortgage loan is many people’s first exposure to homeowner’s insurance.
 You’ll sign a policy for the coverage required by the mortgage lender at the time and then forget about it.
 But as months and years go by, your house may evolve and experience some growing pains.
 You may update and remodel to fix old bones and make it feel more like home.
 These updates change the value of your house, which changes the overall value of your home insurance.

-There are many home improvement projects that can affect your insurance policy.
+Many home improvement projects can affect your insurance policy.

-Putting a new roof on your home can actually lower your insurance premiums.
-A new roof is much less likely to fail, causing extensive damage to the inside of your home, and therefore is less of a liability.
+Putting a new roof on your home can lower your insurance premiums.
+A new roof is less likely to fail during inclement weather, making it less of a liability.

 Additions & Upgrades

-Things like building an addition, adding a swimming pool, or upgrading your kitchen or bathroom can boost your insurance premium to cover the new and/or upgraded space.
+Building additions, adding a swimming pool or upgrading a room can boost your insurance premium to cover the new or upgraded space.

-Basically, anything that affects your home’s value will affect your insurance as well.
-If you don’t update your insurance policy, you could be underinsured.
-Updating your insurance policy may cause a difference in your premium, but that difference is small compared to what you could be paying out of pocket for damages to an underinsured home.
+Essentially, anything that affects your home’s value also affects your insurance.
+If you don’t update your insurance policy to reflect these changes, you could be underinsured.
+And updating your insurance policy may cause a difference in your premium.
+Still, that difference is slight compared to what you could be paying out of pocket for damages to an underinsured home.

-If you’re thinking about making renovations to your home, need to account for renovations that were already made or simply need a policy review, speak to your AAA Insurance Agent today, and maximize your savings.
+If you’re thinking about renovating your home or have already renovated and need a policy review, speak to a AAA Insurance agent today to maximize your savings.